Integrating quantum groups over surfaces: Character varieties and quantization

 \subsection{Gluing patterns, fat graphs and Poisson structures}

-Let $S$ be a punctured surface and choose a gluing pattern $P$ for $S$ with $n$ handles.
-The category $\Rep U_{\h}(\mf g)$ has a tautological strict tensor functor to the category of vector spaces, hence the algebra $a_P$ can be identified with an honest associative algebra.
-The gluing pattern can be described as a ciliated fat graph in the sense of~\cite{Fock1999}, with only one vertex.
+Let $S$ be a punctured surface of genus $g$, and choose a gluing pattern $P$ for $S$ with $n$ handles, and let $\cA=\Rep_\h G$.
+Recall that we have associated to this data an algebra $a_P$ in $\Rep_\h G$.
+The category $\Rep_\h G$ has a tautological strict tensor functor to the category of vector spaces, hence the algebra $a_P$ can be identified with an associative algebra, under this functor.
+A gluing pattern can be viewed as an instance of a ciliated fat graph in the sense of~\cite{Fock1999}, with only one vertex.
 Recall that $G$ has a standard Poisson Lie group structure.
-To a ciliated graph, the authors of \emph{loc. cit.} attach a Poisson structure on $G^{2g+n-1}$ and shows that the adjoint action of $G$ in this space is Poisson-Lie.
+To a ciliated graph, Fock-Rosly attach a Poisson structure on $G^{2g+n-1}$ and shows that the adjoint action of $G$ in this space is Poisson-Lie.
 Their main result is the following: \begin{theorem} The inherited Poisson structure on $G^{2g+n-1}/G$ does not depend on the choice of the underlying ciliated fat graph, and coincides with the Atiyah--Bott Poisson structure. \end{theorem} The main result of this section is then:

 \begin{theorem} The algebra $a_P$ is a quantization of the Fock--Rosly Poisson structure on $G^{2g+n-1}$.
-Its invariant part $\Hom_{U_{\h}(\mf g)}(\CC,a_p)$ does not depends on the choice of $P$ and is a quantization of the Atiyah--Bott Poisson structure on $S$. \end{theorem} \begin{remark} Strictly speaking this holds for the \emph{simply connected} group $G$ with Lie algebra $\mf g$.
-For other groups with Lie algebra $\mf g$, the category $\Rep G$ can be lifted to a sub braided monoidal category of $\Rep U_{\h}(\mf g)$ on which our construction still apply. \end{remark} Before the proof, let us reformulate Fock--Rosly's construction in a way convenient for our purpose (we refer the reader to the original paper~\cite{Fock1999} or the survey~\cite{Audin1997} for details).
-Fix a ciliated graph $\Gamma$ with one vertex, let $\Sigma$ be the corresponding surface and label the edges from 1 to $n$ in the order determine by $\Gamma$.
+Its subalgebra of invariants, $\Hom_{U_{\h}(\mf g)}(\CC,a_p)$, does not depend on the choice of $P$ and is a quantization of the Atiyah--Bott Poisson structure on $S$. \end{theorem} Before the proof, let us reformulate Fock--Rosly's construction in a way convenient for our purpose (we refer the reader to the original paper~\cite{Fock1999} or the survey~\cite{Audin1997} for details).
+Fix a ciliated graph $\Gamma$ with one vertex, let $\Sigma$ be the corresponding surface and label the edges from 1 to $n$ in the order determined by $\Gamma$.
 Since $\Gamma$ has only one vertex, the Fock--Rosly Poisson bracket is defined on

 Moreover, it is enough to compute the Poisson bracket $\{f,g\}$ for $f \in \cO(G)^{(i)}$ and $g \in \cO(G)^{(j)}$ for $i\leq j$, which in turn is determined from the Poisson brackets coming from graphs with one vertex and one or two edges.